 In any case, the SMART framework is powerful in its straightforwardness, and it provides a useful approach for providing structure to your goals.
 It will definitely help you sharpen your goals and make them outcome goals.

 Revisit Your Goals

 Career goals should be re-visited at least annually, and you should keep them in mind in your day-to-day activities.
-A good way to do so is to complement your goals with a specific action plan that covers what you want to achieve:
+A good way to do so is to complement your long term goals with a specific action plan that covers what you want to achieve:

 - This year

 - This quarter

 For example, you may have a goal to become head of your department within three years.
 Your more specific action plan is to earn a promotion to first-level management this year, to work on a project with your boss’ boss this quarter to increase your visibility, to finish an important project this month that will showcase your skills, and to address a particular situation this week that is blocking success on your project.

 Action-planning and committing to making regular progress against your goals are examples of the day-to-day discipline that underpins successful career management.
 As the adage goes, “what gets measured gets managed.”

 Another key principle of effective goal setting is to share your goals where appropriate, particularly with family, friends, trusted colleagues, mentors, or your manager.
 Communicating your goals to others will help them hold you to what you’re aiming to achieve and to support you along the way.

 Be thoughtful, however, in how you share your goals at work.
 Your work colleagues are your competition, at least to a degree, and you need to appreciate that they have their own aspirations as well, some of which may not align with what you want for yourself.